jankovicsandras/imagetracerjava/README.md

 # imagetracerjava
 Simple raster image tracer and vectorizer written in Java for desktop.
+See https://github.com/jankovicsandras/imagetracerandroid for the Android version.

 by András Jankovics 2015

 This is a port of imagetracer.js , please read that for more details: https://github.com/jankovicsandras/imagetracerjs/blob/master/README.md

 I will try to update this documentation as soon as I have enough time. :)
-An Android version is planned also, the only difference will be that Android has no javax.imageio which is used for image loading, so a new loadImageData() function is required.

 ### Run as a standalone program

+Warning: if the outfilename parameter is not specified, then this will overwrite <filename>.svg .

 Basic usage:
 ```